 Naan is the quintessential Indian bread.
 It may be true that the bread we eat daily is Chapati, but when we want to feast, we eat garlic naan.
 If you’re unfamiliar, naan is a leavened flatbread from India that is soft, pillowy, and bubbly with delicious charred spots.
 It also happens to be quite possibly my favorite bread of all time!

 This recipe yields the best naan I’ve ever tasted.
 No exaggeration.
 It’s much better than the ones you’ll buy in a supermarket, and considerably better than even those that you’ll find at an Indian restaurant or takeaway.
 Gorgeously soft with just the right amount of chewiness and crispness.
 Dowsed in the most incredible garlic-coriander butter that makes every bite a celebration.
-And the flavour is out of this world.
+And the flavor is out of this world.
 Not only that, but it’s easy!
 Plus, I’ve included every possible question and answer below to help you out.

 After so many weeks (and eating a lot of naan!), I’m so proud to have finally perfected this recipe.
 I can confidentially say that once you try it, this is the only naan recipe you’ll ever need!
 Best of all, all you need is either a stovetop or an oven.
-No tandoor needed and no compromise of flavour.
+No tandoor is needed and no compromise of flavour.

 A perfect naan is soft, chewy, buttery, and mouth-wateringly delicious.
 This naan is all of those things and more.

 Troubleshooting issues with Garlic Naan: